pacoraggio/PracticalMachineLearningProject/PaoloCoraggioFinalAssignment.md

 ----------------

 As we will compare different algorithms, a preset Cross Validation parameter is set for all different models.
-A basic cross validation choise for this kind of dataset is 5-fold cross-validation to estimate accuracy.
-In order to seek a better estimate, each algorithm will be repeated 3 times.
+Since the training dataset contains a sufficient number of points, a basic cross validation choise for this kind of dataset is 5-fold cross-validation to estimate accuracy.
+In order to seek a better estimate, each algorithm will be repeated 3 times on each folder.

     control <- trainControl(method = "repeatedcv",
                             number = 5,